 Markets fell dramatically this week, with all major equity indices bringing in negative returns.
 Fears concerning global stability and health are an unexpected factor in asset values, and the recent volatility serves as a great reminder of why it is so important to remain committed to a long-term plan and maintain a well-diversified portfolio.
 When stocks were struggling to gain traction last month, other asset classes such as gold, REITs, and US Treasury bonds proved to be more stable.
 Flashy news headlines can make it tempting to make knee-jerk decisions, but sticking to a strategy and maintaining a portfolio consistent with your goals and risk tolerance can lead to smoother returns and a better probability for long-term success.

-U.S. value stocks have been hit especially hard by the market downturn.
+The market downturn has hit US value stocks especially hard.
 Since the outbreak of the Covid-19 coronavirus, value stocks have declined at increased rates.
 Value stocks typically outperform growth stocks during times of crisis, making the divergence unexpected.

 Broad market equity indices finished the week down, with major large cap indices outperforming small cap.
 Recent fears weighed heavily on equities this week, as prices declined in response to virus developments.
 A positive U.S. consumer sentiment report was unable to bolster U.S. markets in the face of global economic health concerns.